Gumloop Alternatives in 2026: When You Need Control, Not Just Capability

 Open-source LLM application builder with strong RAG.
 Self-hostable.

 Versus Gumloop: Narrower scope (LLM apps specifically) but self-hostable and RAG-strong out of the box.
+Who should pick Dify: teams whose core need is retrieval-augmented LLM apps and who want to self-host.
+Who should skip it: teams who need broad ops automation beyond LLM-app patterns.

 6. Make